Eating out in Hoi An. Photo by Aaron Joel Santos

 Xôi, Vietnamese sticky rice is a departure from other sticky rice interpretations in the region.
 The weighted, more dense glutinous staple is comes in a savoury or a sweet option.
 Xôi mặn, savoury xôi, is a popular, inexpensive breakfast fix.
 Hankering for something sweeter?
 There are over 20 types of xôi ngọt; but if you’re hoping to mesmerised, you’re in luck.
 Xôi ngũ sắc, the five-coloured xôi, is a psychedelic swirl of purple, green, red, yellow, and white, pigmented using natural plant extracts.

-More of an appetizer, bánh bèo is a quick fix from Hue City.
+More of an appetizer, bánh bèo is a quick fix from Hue in Central Vietnam.
 These steamed rice cakes come in bite-sized servings, akin to Vietnamese tapas.
 Each delicate, chewy disk is topped with a spoonful of creamy mung bean paste and toasted shrimps.
-The cakes are then trimmed with a either croutons or the more indulgent tép mỡ—crunchy fried pork fat.
-At the center of a good bánh bèo should be a dimple, signaling a well-steamed batch.
+The cakes are then trimmed with either croutons or the more indulgent tép mỡ—crunchy fried pork fat.
+At the centre of a good bánh bèo should be a dimple, signalling a well-steamed batch.
 This is paired nicely with nước chấm.

 The interplay between crab and tomato makes bún riêu a truly standout dish.
 A hearty soup bursting with acidity, the components of this meal include slippery bún, fresh crab meat, blocks of tofu and stewed tomatoes.
 Cooking an authentic bowl of bún riêu is a labour-intensive process.
 After the crab meat is separated from the body, the shell is then pulverized using a mortar and pestle and then strained through to form the base of the broth.
 Floating around the bowl are pillowy clusters of minced crab combined with ground pork and egg that melt in your mouth.